Come see the winners of the CALM Photography Movement exhibition at the Getty Images Gallery in central London from May 11-19.

-To provoke discussion on masculinity and mental health, as well as raise awareness and funds for CALM, Scott Shillum and Steve Wallington, both of whom have lost family and friends to suicide, have founded the Calm Photography Movement with support from our partners Topman and Lynx.
+The CALM Photography movement aims to provoke discussion on masculinity and mental health, as well as raise awareness and funds for CALM.
+Scott Shillum and Steve Wallington, both of whom have lost family and friends to suicide, have founded the Calm Photography Movement with support from our partners Topman and Lynx.

-Amateur and professional photographers are invited to submit images which shine a light on the limitations of traditional masculinity for a chance to be featured in the CALM Photography Movement exhibition at the Getty Images Gallery in central London.
+Amateur and professional photographers have submitted images which shine a light on the limitations of traditional masculinity.
+The winning portraits of modern man will be featured in the CALM Photography Movement exhibition at the Getty Images Gallery in central London.

-The exhibition runs from May 10 to 19, coinciding with Mental Health Awareness Week.
-Submissions will be judged by a world-renowned professional panel.
+The free exhibition runs from May 10 to 19, coinciding with Mental Health Awareness Week.
 Selected photographs will feature in the show and will be used in print and social campaigns as well as being curated into a catalogue available for purchase in support of CALM.

 Disclaimer: The views expressed in this article or in the comments below, are not those held by CALM or its Trustees unless stated, and liability cannot be accepted for such comments.
 We encourage friendly and constructive debate, but please don't share personal contact details when commenting and exercise caution when considering any advice offered by others.
 We don’t allow abusive, offensive or inappropriate comments or comments that could be interpreted as libellous, defamatory or commercial and we will remove these without warning as and when we find them.